Immertec

 Overview

-In 2018, I joined Immertec as the founding designer and second hire, leading design across VR, web, and mobile for over five years.
-During that time, we grew to 50+ team members, secured a $12M Series A, and worked with top medtech companies to train surgical teams using real-time VR simulations. real-time VR simulations.
+In 2018, I joined Immertec as the founding designer and second hire.
+For the first two years, there was no product team.
+It was the cofounders and me shaping the product together across VR, web, and mobile.
+Over five years, we grew to 50+ team members, secured a $12M Series A, and worked with top medtech companies to train surgical teams using real-time VR.

 Virtual Reality Viewer